coganlab/GlobalLocal/README.md

    2c.
 Now cd into the BIDS_converter subfolder within BIDS_coding repository, and do ```./BIDS_convert_wsl.sh``` after modifying BIDS_convert_wsl.sh with your chosen SUB_IDS (line 18).
 Or, BIDS_convert_mac or whichever script fits your OS.
 3. Copy the BIDS folder into Box (run it locally because it's faster)

+### Duke Health VPN
+1. Get a Duke Health Enterprise Account (send e-mail to dibs-it@duke.edu asking for them to set this up)
+2. Set up multi-factor authentication: https://idms-mfa.oit.duke.edu/mfa/help
+3. Follow the instructions to set up a Duke VPN: https://oit.duke.edu/service/vpn/
+4. You can test your VPN access and download necessary antivirus by going to this site: portal.duke.edu
+5. Open Cisco AnyConnect, and connect to the Duke Health VPN using this address: vpn.duhs.duke.edu
+6. Wait a minute or so for the VPN connection to let you through the firewall.

+### Microsoft Remote Desktop
+1. Download Microsoft Remote Desktop on your local machine
+2. On the remote machine that you want to connect to, get your full PC device name by going to Settings -> System -> About -> Full device name (i.e., NEU-7BTXKH2.dhe.duke.edu)
+3. On your local machine, open Microsoft Remote Desktop, click Add PC, and put in your full device name as the PC name.
+Put in your netid and netid password as your User account.
+4. On your local machine, connect to Duke Health VPN.
+Wait a bit for it to let you through the firewall.
+5. Now try connecting to your remote machine through Microsoft Remote Desktop by double-clicking the icon for it.

 ### Windows FSL
 1. Need to open xquartz on windows before running fsl in the ubuntu app. https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Windows